 Madison’s Word on Trial examines the numerous claims, and especially the accusations, which have been published about Madison’s records of the Constitutional Convention in the 175 years since they first went public.
 While the book collects the many verifiable truths that have already been uncovered about Madison’s Notes, the pith and essence of this project is an examination of 142 fallacies that have circulated throughout the scholarly literature—all attempting to prove that Madison was an unreliable scribe and his Notes an unreliable record.
 The book therefore exposes a longstanding and pervasive bias against the Notes that has lurked within scholarly accounts of the Convention for years.
 It aims to be the first comprehensive and authoritative appraisal of the Notes, replacing suspicion and innuendo with fact and a sound research methodology.
 However, this book does not seek to vindicate the Notes from legitimate criticism.
 Any comprehensive and impartial appraisal will reveal a few genuine flaws in the Notes.
 Nevertheless, scholars who rely on these records for understanding how the Constitution was formed can be assured that their trustworthiness rests on a solid foundation.

-Reconstructing the Lost Pinckney Plan
+James Madison and the Lost Pinckney Plan

 Madison’s Antislavery Constitution (Article)